bhubie/talks/blazor-render-modes/slides/slides.md

 </div>

 <!--

-- and we are hiring.
+And this leads me to a shameless plug that we are hiring.

-- have some postions open for Scrum master, Software Engineers 1 through 3.
+- Our engineering side has some postions open for Scrum master, Software Engineers 1 through 3.

-I would encourage you all to apply.
+I would encourage you all to check them out and apply..
 Scan the QR code to see the hiring page.

 -->